vncg/react-admin/docs/Fields.md

 ## Writing Your Own Field Component

 If you don't find what you need in the list above, you can write your own Field component.
-It must be a regular React component, accepting not only a `source` attribute, but also a `record` attribute.
-React-admin will inject the `record` based on the API response data at render time.
+It must be a regular React component, accepting not only a `source` attribute, but also a `record` attribute. vn-kooch-react-admin will inject the `record` based on the API response data at render time.
 The field component only needs to find the `source` in the `record` and display it.

-For instance, here is an equivalent of react-admin's `<TextField>` component:
+For instance, here is an equivalent of vn-kooch-react-admin's `<TextField>` component:

 ```jsx
 import React from 'react';